adhocore/urlsh/README.md

 > Please note that `urlsh` does not ship with `.env` loader so to run it in bare metal, one needs to use `export KEY=VALUE` or `source .env` manually.

+If `APP_CACHE_HOST` is provided with redis host:port, then it will cache popular urls, the popularity threshold is hard coded to minimal value in `common.constant`.
+The cache will sync when short url is deleted and sometimes when expired.
+The hit counters will however sync in realtime.

 ## Setting up docker